scikit-hep/pyhf/docs/likelihood.rst

 Sample
 ------

-A sample is defined by a sample name, the sample event rate, and a list of modifiers :cite:`schema_defs`.
+A sample is defined by a sample name, the sample event rate, and a list of modifiers :cite:`likelihood-schema_defs`.

 .. _lst:schema:sample: